The Compound Error Problem in Agent Workflows

 When to Use Consensus Voting

-The best approach is layered: optimize individual accuracy via RAG and FMOps first, then layer consensus voting for critical decision points.
+The best approach is layered: use tools and APIs for everything computable, ground search for current information, RAG for contextual knowledge, FMOps for continuous improvement, and validation gates before every consequential action.
+Layer consensus voting on top for the highest-risk decisions.
 This produces reliable systems without the cost of running consensus voting on every step.

 See how this connects to our Six Sigma measurement framework and Center of Excellence advisory service.